tony-ou/web_QoE_codebase/README.md

 3. Fill out the survey properties.
 Here is an example of my settings:
    ![MTurk Settings](https://github.com/tony-ou/web_QoE_guide/blob/main/sample_files/MTurk_Settings.PNG)

 4. Click on Design Layout.
 Click on "Source" and replace with following script.
-Remember to change the **URL_to_webpage** to url of the experiment page.
+Remember to change the **URL_to_webpage** (ctrl-f to find it) field to url of the experiment page.
    ```shell
    <p>When you are finished, you will return to this page to paste the code into the box.</p>